Last updated: 2025-04-08

 Securing a REST API with Spring Security and JWT

 Spring Security is the de facto standard for securing Spring Boot applications.
-JSON Web Token (JWT) is a good choice for protecting a REST API - the following article will show the minimal steps to setup a Spring Boot application with JWT.
+JSON Web Token (JWT) is a good choice for protecting a REST API - the following article will show the minimal steps to setup a Spring Boot app protected with JWT.

 The concept of JWT

-As a first step, a client must authenticate itself using a username and password, receiving a signed token (JWT) in exchange.
+The process of authentication normally looks like the following.
+First, a client submits username and password to an unprotected endpoint.
+If the credentials are valid, it receives a signed token (JWT) in return.
 This token is stored locally at the client and is passed to the server with every further request, typically in the header.
 Since the token is signed using a key that only the server knows, the token and thus the client can be validated safely.

 This approach makes the whole process stateless and very suitable for REST APIs, since no data about the state of the client (e.g. a session) needs to be stored.
 The username and the expiration date of the token are stored in the payload.